henningst/henningst.github.io/_drafts/atlastboard-on-azure-webapp.md

 drwxr-xr-x  4 henning  staff  136 May 12 22:37 packages
 -rw-r--r--  1 henning  staff  580 May 12 22:37 start.js
 drwxr-xr-x  3 henning  staff  102 May 12 22:37 themes
+{% endhighlight %}

-Then we need to add the atlasboard dependency in package.json by adding
+Then we need to add the atlasboard dependency in package.json like this:

+{% highlight json %}
   "dependencies": {
     "atlasboard": "^1.1.3"
   }

-!!!!
-Should we do some steps here first?
+{% endhighlight %}

 cd into mydashboard and run npm install to install the required packages.